SC5/sc5-machine-learning/glossary.md

 #### Cross-entropy
 A loss function typically used in (multinomial) logistic regression / softmax.

+#### Deep learning
+Using deep neural networks (networks with more than one hidden layer) in order to model higher-level abstractions.
+A typical example of this is image classification: if we wanted to classify images into pictures of dogs and pictures of cats, a shallow neural network with one hidden layer might detect very primitive shapes and pixel intensity values in order to solve the task.
+A deep neural network will detect increasingly complex things from one layer to the next, thereby being able to solve more complex problems.

 #### Dependent variable
 Dependent variables represent the outputs or outcomes under study.
 Also known as response variables.